 Don seemed like a nice enough guy, so we let him in.

 First impressions matter to us.
-Some companies send out third-party contractors for installation, and their presentation and appearance doesn’t exactly inspire confidence (not that a zombie neck tattoo is a deal-breaker, but you know…).
+Some companies send out third-party contractors for installation, and their presentation and appearance don’t exactly inspire confidence (not that a zombie neck tattoo is a deal-breaker, but you know…).

 Did You Know: Vivint mainly caters to homeowners who have the budget to invest in premium smart home products and services.
 As such, the company knows how important it is to keep up appearances and remain professional.